How to Fill Out Permit Application Forms

 - Complete separate forms for each room or area.

 - Provide a floor plan identifying the items listed in the Identification Key.
-Plan should be a "to scale" floor plan with room dimensions.
+Plan should be "to scale" and include room dimensions.

 - Provide information on how security of radioactive material will be maintained when authorized personnel are not present.

-- Identify how the area will be used by checking the appropriate box(s) on the form (i.e. counting equipment only, transitory use only, etc.)
+- Identify how the area will be used by checking the appropriate box(es) on the form (i.e. counting equipment only, transitory use only, etc.)

 Radiation Survey Instrumentation Page

-The purpose of this form is to ensure that the authorization has appropriate survey instrumentation available to detect both fixed and removable contamination.
-When filling out the form, make sure to provide requested information for each radiation survey meter and counting system.
+The purpose of this form is to ensure that the RAM permit has appropriate survey instrumentation available to detect both fixed and removable contamination.
+When filling out the form, make sure to provide the requested information for each radiation survey meter and counting system.

-Most all authorizations will need a Geiger-Mueller survey meter.
-A NaI survey meter may be required if authorized for iodine isotopes.
-If alpha emitters will be used, a ZnS survey meter may also be required.
-Counting systems will need to be used to determine removable contamination such as a Liquid Scintillation Counter.
+Most RAM permits will need a Geiger-Mueller survey meter.
+A NaI survey meter may be required if the permit includes radioisotopes of iodine.
+If alpha emitters will be used, a ZnS survey meter may be required.
+Counting systems, such as an LSC, will need to be used to identify removable contamination.

 If you need to obtain a radiation survey meter, contact your assigned HP for ordering information.
-If you need assistance in identifying a counting system for your use, contact your assigned Health Physicist for a nearby system location or information concerning the purchasing a new instrument.
+If you need assistance identifying a counting system available for your use, contact your assigned HP for the location of a nearby system or for purchasing information.

 Note: Uncalibrated survey meters or counting systems will not be approved for use in radiation safety surveys.
 See Surveys and Instruments for additional information on the use and calibration maintenance of your detection equipment.